Put-in-Bay School News November 2017

+Once again, this year, our school will utilize “School Messenger” to inform parents of important announcements, such as school closings or delays.
 We will now make this available to everyone in our community.
-If you would like to be notified by text or voice message of school closings or delays, announcements of events, etc., please contact the school at 419-285-3614 to sign up.
+If you would like to be notified by text or voice message of school closings or delays, announcements of events, etc., don’t hesitate to contact the school at 419-285-3614 to sign up.

 They all strived to improve their time with every race.
 Our veteran runners worked equally as hard with freshman Blake Booker and junior Lauren Peter having the fastest finish times.
 Lauren finished 2nd in Ottawa County and 4th overall at the NW Ohio District meet.
 She then competed in the Regional meet at the end of October.
-This year we say goodbye to senior Erin Urge who has been running cross-country at Put-in-Bay School since her 7th-grade year.
+This year we say goodbye to senior Erin Urge, who has been running cross-country at Put-in-Bay School since her 7th-grade year.

-On Friday, November 10 at 11:15 a.m.
+On Friday, November 10, at 11:15 a.m.
 Put-in-Bay students will honor our veterans.
 A student-led program will take place in the school’s gymnasium, and all veterans are encouraged to attend, along with the public.
 Thank you, veterans, for your service to our country.
-Congratulations to seventh grader, Macy Ladd for winning the State Severe Weather Poster Contest this past summer.
+Congratulations to seventh grader Macy Ladd for winning the State Severe Weather Poster Contest this past summer.

 On October 20, representatives from the Emergency Management Agency and the County Commissioner’s Office presented Macy with her trophy.
 Kate Hubner, second grade, was also recognized for being a regional finalist.
 Congratulations girls!